© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twyn-y-Gaer is a scheduled monument protected by Cadw under reference BR044.
 View the official record →

-Twyn-y-Gaer is a prehistoric hillfort situated in Breconshire, Wales, occupying a commanding position within the landscape.
+Twyn-y-Gaer is a prehistoric hillfort situated in Breconshire, Wales, commanding views across the local landscape from its elevated position.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR044.

 Twyn-y-Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twyn-y-Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR044.